wvirany/Numerical_Optimization/README.md

 > Welcome to our project on numerical optimization methods.
 If you are interested in a brief glimpse of our project, take a look below.
-The full research paper and python notebooks are available as well.
+The full research paper and python notebook are available as well.

 # Quasi-Newton Methods for Optimization
 ### Walter Virany, Ryan Foley